Wikipedia as a credible source for your research paper?

 📘 What are Wikipedia's policies regarding editing its content?

-Wikipedia's policies say that references of the content should be included whenever possible, but the quality of these references is questionable.
-Anyone can edit any Wikipedia page, they can include whatever information they feel to be true, or they can simply add wrong sources.
+Wikipedia's policies say that references for any statements should be included whenever possible, but the quality of these references is questionable.
+Anyone can edit any Wikipedia page, they can include whatever information they feel to be true, or they can simply add wrong or unreliable sources.

 👽 Can I use other Wikis for my research paper?